cristibaluta/invoice-cmd/README.md

 	sudo ./invoice install

  2. Download the sources and compile yourself.
-To compile you need the Ocaml compiler.
+To compile you need the Ocaml compiler, opam libs manager, and yojson lib with it's dependencies.

-	haxelib install hxcpp // Installs the hxcpp dependency haxe compile.hxml // Compile the application
+	haxe compile.hxml // Compile and test the app sudo ./invoice install
-	cd build
-	sudo ./invoice install
 	invoice